-We are currently accepting members in most sections
+We are currently accepting members in all sections

 James Mooney-Dutton was educated at the Royal College of Music where he studied with Margaret Phillips and as a Music Scholar at Harrow School.
 He has held organ scholarships at Norwich Cathedral and the Royal Parish Church of St Martin-in-the-Fields.
 He began his musical education as a chorister at Westminster Abbey where he sang at the funeral of the late Diana, Princess of Wales.